Shrapnel-max/Interactive-Dictionary/README.md

 # Interactive-Dictionary
-An interactive dictionary built with Python
+An interactive dictionary built with Python.
-Needs more tweaks, it is limited to the json data provided If web scraping and selenium is involved ,it could be more robust and remain updated constantly
+Needs more tweaks, it is limited to the json data provided.
+If web scraping and selenium is involved ,it could be more robust and remain updated constantly